ibrahimbah-cis/georgia-irs-zip-etl-tableau/README.md

-Georgia IRS ZIP Code ETL and Tableau Analysis

-Project overview

-This project extracts selected tax and demographic fields from an SQLite database, validates and filters ZIP-code records, transforms monetary fields into dollar values, standardizes column names, exports analysis-ready CSV files, and loads the data into Tableau for geographic analysis.

-The project contains two related outputs:

-x4d.csv — a cleaned 27,557-row workshop dataset.
-It retains one ZIP 0 aggregate row but removes the 99999 summary row; the Tableau workbook filters the view to Georgia.

-ic5.csv — an enriched Georgia-only dataset with 665 ZIP-code rows and the additional elderly and n2 fields.

-Business question

-How do adjusted gross income and farming activity vary across Georgia ZIP codes, and how can an ETL workflow convert raw IRS data into a format suitable for geographic analysis?

-ETL workflow

-irs18.db (SQLite)
-        |
-        v
-SQL extraction from the irsz table
-        |
-        +--> Workshop nationwide extract --> x4d.csv
-        |
-        +--> Georgia records + elderly/n2 --> ic5.csv
-        |
-        v
-Python/pandas validation and transformation
-        |
-        v
-Tableau geographic visualization
+Georgia IRS ZIP Code ETL & Tableau Dashboard

+An end-to-end analytics project that uses SQL, Python, pandas, SQLite, and Tableau to convert raw 2018 IRS ZIP-code tax data into an analysis-ready Georgia dataset and an interactive geographic dashboard.

+The workflow reduced a 27,558-row source table to 665 valid Georgia ZIP-code records, standardized technical fields, and prepared measures for analyzing income, tax amounts, contributions, dependents, elderly taxpayers, and farming-related filing activity.

+Project Snapshot

+Area

+Details

+Business goal

+Prepare IRS tax data for ZIP-code-level analysis across Georgia

+Data source

+2018 IRS data stored in the irsz table of an SQLite database

+Source volume

+27,558 records

+Final Georgia dataset

+665 ZIP-code records and 10 analytical fields

+Core tools

+SQL, Python, pandas, SQLite, CSV, Tableau

+Primary deliverables

+Python extraction script, cleaned CSV datasets, and Tableau workbook

+Business Question

+How can raw IRS ZIP-code data be transformed into a clean analytical dataset that helps compare income, tax, demographic, and farming-related activity across Georgia?

+My Contribution

+Wrote SQL queries to extract selected tax and demographic fields from an SQLite database.

+Applied ZIP-code validation rules and filtered the data to Georgia.

+Converted monetary fields reported in thousands into full-dollar amounts.

+Produced a final dataset containing 665 Georgia ZIP-code records.

+Standardized technical field names to improve readability and analysis.

+Exported query results to CSV for downstream use.

+Built a Tableau map to compare adjusted gross income and farming-related filing activity geographically.

+Documented the workflow, field definitions, outputs, and limitations for portfolio review.

+ETL Workflow

+flowchart LR
+    A[(irs18.db\nSQLite Database)] --> B[SQL Extraction]
+    B --> C[Validate ZIP Codes]
+    C --> D[Filter Georgia Records]
+    D --> E[Select Tax & Demographic Fields]
+    E --> F[Clean and Rename Columns]
+    F --> G[ic5.csv\n665 Georgia Records]
+    B --> H[x4d.csv\nNationwide Cleaned Data]
+    H --> I[Tableau Georgia Filter]
+    G --> J[Analysis-Ready Dataset]
+    I --> K[Geographic Dashboard]

 1. Extract

-The SQL queries select ZIP-code tax fields from the irsz table.
-The workflow progressively:
+The Python script connects to irs18.db with SQLite and queries the irsz table.
+The final Georgia query selects:

-Retrieves nationwide ZIP-code records.

-Produces the workshop x4d output after removing the 99999 summary row while retaining the ZIP 0 aggregate row.

-For the individual challenge, keeps ZIP codes greater than 1000 and less than 99999, then filters to state = 'GA'.

-Adds elderly and n2 to the Georgia extract.
+State and ZIP code

+Number of returns and individuals

+Number of dependents

+Elderly taxpayer/return measure

+Adjusted gross income

+Farming-related filing count

+Income tax amount

+Charitable contributions

+The SQL applies these filters:

+WHERE zipcode > 1000
+  AND zipcode < 99999
+  AND state = 'GA'

 2. Transform

-The transformation stage:

-Removes the exported pandas index column.

-Applies branch-specific ZIP filters so the workshop and individual-challenge outputs match the supplied files.
+The workflow prepares the extracted data for analysis by:

+Excluding invalid or summary ZIP-code records

-Converts IRS amount fields from thousands of dollars to dollars.
+Multiplying IRS monetary fields by 1,000 to restore full-dollar values

+Removing the exported dataframe index from the final cleaned file

-Renames technical fields for readability:
+Renaming technical fields for readability

+Source field

+Final field

+Description

+a00100*1000

-a00100*1000 → agi
+agi

+Adjusted gross income in dollars

+schf

-schf → numfarm
+numfarm

+Farming-related filing count

+a06500*1000

-a06500*1000 → taxamt
+taxamt

+Income tax amount in dollars

+a19700*1000

-a19700*1000 → contrib
+contrib

-Validates row counts, required columns, missing values, and the Georgia-only filter.
+Charitable contributions in dollars

-3. Load and visualize
+3. Load and Visualize

-The cleaned data is loaded into Tableau.
-The map:
+The cleaned data is delivered as CSV files and analyzed in Tableau.
+The dashboard uses:

-Uses ZIP code as the geographic detail.
+ZIP code as the geographic level

-Filters the view to Georgia.

-Encodes adjusted gross income (agi) by color.
+Adjusted gross income (agi) to represent income concentration

-Encodes Schedule F/farm filing count (numfarm) by mark size.
+Farming-related filing count (numfarm) to compare agricultural activity

-Dataset summary

-Metric
+A Georgia filter to focus the geographic analysis

+Key Results

+Measure

-Georgia result
+Georgia total

-ZIP codes
+ZIP-code records

 665